PZL.37 Łoś: Export interest and further development

 Starting with a presentation at a salon in Belgrade in June 1938 and in Paris in November, the PZL.37 met with a huge interest.
 For export purposes, new variants were developed: the PZL.37C with Gnome-Rhone 14N-0/1 radial engines of 985 cv (971 BHP, 724 kW), maximum speed 445 km/h and the PZL.37D with 14N-20/21 of 1,065 cv (1,050 BHP, 783 kW), maximum speed 460 km/h.
 In 1939, 20 PZL.37Cs were ordered by Yugoslavia, 12 by Bulgaria, 30 PZL.37Ds and license by Romania and 10, raw materials and parts for next 25 and license by Turkey and, finally, 12 aircraft for Greece.

-The Belgian company Constructions Aéronautiques G. Renard was granted permission to perform the license production of between 20–50 aircraft for the Second Spanish Republic; however, the venture was abandoneded due to the victory of the opposing Nationalists in the Spanish Civil War.
+The Belgian company Constructions Aéronautiques G. Renard was granted permission to perform the license production of between 20 and 50 aircraft for the Second Spanish Republic; however, the venture was abandoned due to the victory of the opposing Nationalists in the Spanish Civil War.
 In addition to the Belgian venture, it is known that Denmark, Estonia, Finland and Iran were all at various stages of negotiation for their own acquisitions of the type.
 The Polish military were not allowed to establish an arrangement with Iran due to "lack of production abilities".
+Though contrary to this, aircraft industries were already present in Iran since the 1920s until they were destroyed or dismantled by invading British forces during the Anglo-Soviet Invasion of Iran.
 Nevertheless, the outbreak of the war acted to prevent the production of any of these aircraft.
 At that time, PZL developed the next variant for the Polish Air Force, the PZL.49 Miś, but this was not completed before the war.
-Possessing slightly bigger dimensions, the Miś ("Bear") was to be fitted with Bristol Hercules II radial engines of 1,350 BHP (1,370 cv, 1,007 kW), capable of a maximum speed of 520 km/h along with the addition of an upper turret.
+Possessing slightly bigger dimensions, the Miś ("Bear") was to be fitted with Bristol Hercules II radial engines of 1,350 bhp (1,370 cv, 1,007 kW), capable of a maximum speed of 520 km/h along with the addition of an upper turret.